Ivan Van Sertima: Reception

 Van Sertima's work on Olmec civilization has been criticised by Mesoamerican academics, who describe his claims to be ill-founded and false.
 Van Sertima's Journal of African Civilizations was not considered for inclusion in Journals of the Century.

-In 1997 academics in a Journal of Current Anthropology article criticised in detail many elements of They Came Before Columbus (1976).
+In 1997 academics in an article in the journal Current Anthropology criticised in detail many elements of They Came Before Columbus (1976).
 Except for a brief mention, the book had not previously been reviewed in an academic journal.
 The researchers wrote a systematic rebuttal of Van Sertima's claims, stating that Van Sertima's "proposal was without foundation" in claiming African diffusion as responsible for prehistoric Olmec culture (in present-day Mexico).
 They noted that no "genuine African artifact had been found in a controlled archaeological excavation in the New World."
 They noted that Olmec stone heads were carved hundreds of years prior to the claimed contact and only superficially appear to be African; the Nubians whom Van Sertima had claimed as their originators do not resemble these "portraits".
 They further noted that in the 1980s, Van Sertima had changed his timeline of African influence, suggesting that Africans made their way to the New World in the 10th century B.C., to account for more recent independent scholarship in the dating of Olmec culture.

 They further called "fallacious" his claims that Africans had diffused the practices of pyramid building and mummification, and noted the independent rise of these in the Americas.
 Additionally, they wrote that Van Sertima "diminishe[d] the real achievements of Native American culture" by his claims of African origin for them.

 Van Sertima wrote a response to be included in the article (as is standard academic practice) but withdrew it.
 The journal required that reprints must include the entire article and would have had to include the original authors' response (written but not published) to his response.
 Instead, Van Sertima replied to his critics in "his" journal volume published as Early America Revisited (1998).